 Our principal executive offices are located in South County Business Park, Leopardstown, Dublin, Republic of Ireland, where we own an office facility of approximately 42,000 square feet on approximately two acres.
+We purchased an adjoining site during the year bringing the full site size up to four and a half acres.
 We have also leased an additional office facility of approximately 25,000 square feet in the same business park.

 We also maintain U.S. offices in Chicago, two offices in Philadelphia, Nashville, Irvine, San Francisco, Houston, Wilmington, Raleigh, Baltimore, Tampa and two offices in New York.
-Our European subsidiaries maintain offices in Southampton, Frankfurt, Paris, Moscow, Amsterdam, Marlow, Manchester, Tel Aviv, Stockholm, Riga, Budapest and Barcelona.
-Our Rest of World offices are located in Tokyo, Singapore, Sydney, Chennai, Buenos Aires, Johannesburg, Montreal, Hong Kong, Mexico City, Taipei and Sao Paulo.
+Our European subsidiaries maintain offices in Southampton, Frankfurt, Paris, Moscow, Amsterdam, Marlow, Manchester, Tel Aviv, Stockholm, Riga, Budapest, Milan and Barcelona.
+Our Rest of World offices are located in Tokyo, Singapore, Sydney, Chennai, Buenos Aires, Johannesburg, Montrèal, Hong Kong, Mexico City, Taipei, São Paulo, Bangkok, Seoul, and Santiago.